 What else?

-If I am reviewing someone’s environment for things that touch GP, I’m going to start with the SQL server to see what logins exist.
+If I am reviewing someone's environment for things that touch GP, I'm going to start with the SQL server to see what logins exist.
 Dynamics GP logins are encrypted to prevent using a GP login outside of Dynamics GP.
-So, compare your GP user list to the SQL logins you see, and ignore all of those for now.
+So, compare the GP user list to the SQL logins list, and ignore all of those for now.

-What other SQL logins are there that don’t correlate to Dynamics GP user IDs (outside of the obvious service accounts for SQL services itself)?
+The other SQL logins that don't correlate to Dynamics GP user IDs (outside of the obvious service accounts for SQL services themselves) should be investigated to see why they are there.
 What service accounts are listed?
-Often there is a distinct naming convention on service accounts but at the core, any login that isn’t a GP user, ‘sa’, or ‘DYNSA’ means a possible connection to GP data.
+Often there is a distinct naming convention on service accounts but at the core, any login that isn't a GP user, 'sa', or 'DYNSA' means a possible connection to GP data.
 Check the services running on the SQL server, and what accounts are used to run them.
-If any of the services are accounts that also have SQL access, the names of the services may give you a clue.
-Also, if you have web servers, it’s pretty common that external applications are web-based and they may not be installed or run on the SQL server machine itself.
+If any of the services are accounts that also have SQL access, the names of the services may be a clue.
+Also, if there are web servers, it's pretty common that external applications are web-based and they may not be installed or run on the SQL server machine itself.
 Check services there, and IIS to see what may be there that could be related to GP.

-What is harder to find are things on OTHER servers in your environment that may have a connection to GP because you may not see that on the GP side.
-For example, machines may have an ODBC connection to read Dynamics GP’s data pointing to the SQL server instance.
-During an upgrade, it’s those small things that can be forgotten - whatever it’s doing to read or write to GP is going to the wrong place if the old servers are still running after going live on a new server.
+What is harder to find are things on OTHER servers in the environment that may have a connection to GP because they may not be visible on the GP side.
+For example, machines may have an ODBC connection to read Dynamics GP's data pointing to the SQL server instance.
+During an upgrade, it's those small things that can be forgotten - whatever it's doing to read or write to GP is going to the wrong place if the old servers are still running after going live on a new server.

 Summary